 The College will remove a respondent from her/his living unit and/or academic setting, if requested by the complainant and the College finds it is reasonable to do so (space available, etc.).
 Although such an administrative action by the College may seem unfair to the respondent, it may be necessary action so that the College can protect the rights of the complainant and minimize any further interaction that may occur if left unaddressed.
 This decision is implemented by the vice president for student affairs or designee.

-The College can also choose to invoke an interim suspension with alleged infractions of sexual misconduct and can be invoked when the College believes there is evidence that the respondent may pose a risk to the safety and well-being of others prior to the conclusion of disciplinary proceedings.
+The College can also choose to invoke an interim suspension with alleged infractions of sexual misconduct or bias-related harassment and can be invoked when the College believes there is evidence that the respondent may pose a risk to the safety and well-being of others prior to the conclusion of disciplinary proceedings.

-E. Size and Composition of Sexual Misconduct Panels
+Size and Composition of Sexual Misconduct, Bias-Related Harassment, Dating/Domestic Violence & Stalking Panels

-Sexual misconduct is a complex issue for disciplinary panels to hear.
-Panelists for sexual misconduct cases complete additional training provided by the Division of Student Affairs before they can serve on a specialized panel for sexual misconduct.
+Sexual misconduct, bias-related harassment, dating/domestic violence & stalking are complex issue for disciplinary panels to hear.
+Panelists for these types of hearings complete additional training provided by the Division of Student Affairs before they can serve on a specialized panel.

-Sexual misconduct complaints are heard by faculty and staff who are appointed to the Student Conduct Committee and are selected by the vice president for student affairs to serve on sexual misconduct cases.
-Sexual misconduct panels are chaired by the associate dean for judicial affairs (if associate dean is not available, an alternate chair will be appointed by the vice president for student affairs).
-The three-person sexual misconduct panel will consist of the chair and two other members.
+These complaints are heard by faculty and staff who are appointed to the Student Conduct Committee and are selected by the vice president for student affairs to serve on sexual misconduct cases.
+Specialized panels are chaired by the associate dean for judicial affairs (if associate dean is not available, an alternate chair will be appointed by the vice president for student affairs).
+The three-person panel will consist of the chair and two other members.
 All disciplinary hearings are closed to the public and are limited to College representatives on the hearing panel, the victim, the respondent, advisers and witnesses.
 The College does not allow character witnesses to attend any disciplinary hearings.

 Respondents may wish to appeal decisions of the administrative hearing panel.
 To initiate an appeal, the student must submit a written request for an appeal to the vice president for student affairs within four (4) business days of notification of the results of the hearing.